GuillaumeMorini/OpenStack-tools/README.md

 Misc tools for OpenStack

 ### openstack-net-tenant.py
-List networks and association with tenants
+List networks and association with projects (formerly tenants)